-All pets must have an original Rabies Certificate signed by your vet.
-The rabies vaccine must be at least 21 days old at the time of the final health exam.
+All pets must have an original Rabies Certificate signed by the vet.
+The Rabies vaccine must be at least 21 days old at the time of the final health exam.

 Further details regarding the rabies vaccine:

-- Pets may travel to France with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may travel with a current one year vaccine (also known as a “primary” vaccine).

-- Pets may travel to France with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may travel with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).